Which Foods Inhibit and Promote Thyroid Function?

 Thyroid Physiology and Metabolic Regulation

 The thyroid gland, a small butterfly-shaped glad that hugs the trachea, exerts substantial influence over metabolic processes throughout the body.
 It's controlled by the pituitary gland, which releases TSH when thyroid levels get low.
 The thyroid is responsible for taking in iodine and converting it to thyroid hormone T4, which is converted to T3 that is stronger.
-Yet, synthetic T4 is the most commonly prescribed thyroid hormone, and provides almost no effect for many people. or even worsens their symptoms.
-This continues despite the established medical research showgin that the diagnostic measures for determining low thyroid are inadequate, effectivly ignoring those who have have Hashimoto's or trouble with converting T4 to T3.
-Naturopaths, and other alternative medical providers should run full thyroid panel that test for all the hormines, including Reverse T3, and other antibodies that can indicate Hashimoto's.
+Yet, synthetic T4 is the most commonly prescribed thyroid hormone, and provides almost no effect for many people, or even worsens their symptoms.
+This continues despite the established medical research showing that the diagnostic measures for determining low thyroid are inadequate, effectivly ignoring those who have have Hashimoto's or trouble with converting T4 to T3.
+Naturopaths, and other alternative medical providers should run a full thyroid panel that tests for all the hormones, including Reverse T3, and other antibodies that can indicate Hashimoto's.

 "Every cell in your body depends upon thyroid hormones for the regulation of its metabolism.
 A healthy thyroid gland generally produces about 80% T4 and about 20% T3, however, T3 possesses about four times the hormone “strength” as T4.
 T3 and T4 control your body’s metabolism.
 If you don’t have enough hormones, then your metabolism slows down.
 Your metabolic rate dictates how quickly you process food, how fast your heart beats, how much heat your body generates, and even how quickly you can think.
 In short, T3 and T4 are in charge of how your body uses energy.
 Despite T3 being the stronger of the two, taking synthetic T4 hormone is considered the “standard” treatment for hypothyroidism, with the reasoning being that the body will take T4 and turn it into T3.
 However, this is not always the case and it can often occur that when T4 is taken very little T3 is produced.
 This is why some people have little to no effect from taking common thyroid treatments as they are a synthetic T4 and their body is not effectively transforming it into T3. "